This is the multi-page printable view of this section. Click here to print.

 • Direct package dependencies are those package versions that are explicitly defined and imported into a package’s declaration file.

-• Transitive package dependencies are those package versions that are pulled into a package as a result of their use in a direct dependency.
+• Transitive package dependencies are those package versions that are pulled into a package because of their use in a direct dependency.

 Dependency Metadata